EarthScope/rover/docs/development.md

   * Compile mseedindex (no need for sqlite install - see mseedindex docs)

-* You can now install and run rover:
+* You can now install and run ROVER:

   * See other batch scripts in dev.

-  * You will need to configure rover as normal to find mseedindex.
+  * You will need to configure ROVER as normal to find mseedindex.

-Note that on Windows we ignore the `rover-cmd` parameter because we must use `pythonw` for sub-processes.
+Note that on Windows we ignore the `ROVER-cmd` parameter because we must use `pythonw` for sub-processes.